wethemajority/MN_DDFA/README.md

 This project is open, transparent, and public by design.

-🧭 Why the DDFA Matters
+🧭 Why the DFA Matters

 Minnesotans' personal data is being: